martinpi/Tracery/README.md

  The problem is that any occurence of a `#rule#` will be replaced by one of its candidate values.
 So when we write `#boy#` twice, it may get replaced with entirely different names.

- In order to remember values, we can use tags.

 ## Tags